huggingface/huggingface_hub/docs/source/en/guides/inference_endpoints.md

 ## Update model or hardware requirements

 In some cases, you might also want to update your Inference Endpoint without creating a new one.
 You can either update the hosted model or the hardware requirements to run the model.
-You can do this using [`~InferenceClient.update`]:
+You can do this using [`~InferenceEndpoint.update`]:

 ```py
 # Change target model